rzwitserloot/ivyplusplus/README.markdown

 to the eclipse classpath, and if a certain dependency would also download some files for the _contrib_ configuration, attaches those as sources.
 You can specify multiple configurations, and if a certain artifact is in multiple configurations, only the one from the highest listed 'conf' element is used. `sources` is of course optional.

+If you have apt processors, specify them with `<apt location="path/to/processor.jar" />`.

 eclipsegen will also generate the project settings (warnings, errors, source and target compatibility, formatters, styles, etcetera) if you want, by including the `<settings>` element.
 Put eclipse settings properties inside as plain text, as well as ant resource elements.
 If any of the following keys aren't defined, they will be added based on the `source` attribute of eclipsegen: